dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 - Streamlining the process of switching between development, staging, and production contexts.
 - Making it easy to configure environments through the dbt Cloud UI instead of manually editing the `profiles.yml` file.
 You can also [set up](/reference/dbt-jinja-functions/target) or [customize](/docs/build/custom-target-names) target names in dbt Cloud.
 - Adding `profiles.yml` attributes to dbt Cloud environment settings with [Extended Attributes](/docs/dbt-cloud-environments#extended-attributes).
-- Using [Git repo caching](/docs/dbt-cloud-environments#git-repository-caching) to protect you from third-party outages, Git auth fails, and more. <Lifecycle status="enterprise"/>
+- Using [Git repo caching](/docs/dbt-cloud-environments#git-repository-caching) to protect you from third-party outages, Git auth failures, and more. <Lifecycle status="enterprise"/>

 ### Initial setup steps
 1. **Set up development environment** &mdash; Set up your [development](/docs/dbt-cloud-environments#create-a-development-environment) environment and [development credentials](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud#access-the-cloud-ide).
 You’ll need this to access your dbt project and start developing.